The Beatles' Formula for Success

 1. Stand out as unique, set trends in keeping with the times.

-Caution.
-It's important to not make too many changes at once.
-The hair-dos were the Beatles' only fashion innovation at first.
-They started out with conservative black suits and ties, but soon their clothing was equally creative as well.
+But it's important to not make too many changes at once.
+The hair-dos were the Beatles' only fashion innovation at first--they started out with conservative black suits and ties--but soon their clothing was equally creative as well.

 2. Capitalize on existing trends.
-In the 1960s, the rage was Latin music: Latin jazz, bossa nova, samba and romantic boleros.
+In the early 1960s, Latin music was all the rage: Latin jazz, bossa nova, samba and romantic boleros.

-Ethnic music for the mainstream has proven to be a winning formula.
-Songs like "Bells on a Hill," "And I Love Her" (with Spanish guitar and percussion) and "Besame Mucho," written by 16-year-old conservatory student Consuelo Velazquez of Mexico in 1932, gained popularity worldwide.
+Ethnic music for the mainstream has proven to be a winning formula: "Bells on a Hill," "And I Love Her" (with Spanish guitar and wooden claves) and "Besame Mucho," one of the most recorded songs in history written by a 16-year-old conservatory student in Mexico.

-"A Day In the Life" strings together two songs, one by McCartney and one by Lennon.
-The ominous ending of the first song features a 40-piece symphony orchestra (that included members of the BBC Orchestra and the London Philharmonic).
-They were instructed to just play anything in ascending tones, while piano, drums maintain the beat and cellos and violas play a repetitive riff.
+3. Simple tunes anyone can hum with beautiful chord progressions.
+Creative bass lines with interesting tambourine and percussion overlays in the background, accented with the occasional startling innovation get listeners to pay attention.4.
+Startling innovations.
+"A Day In the Life" strings together two songs, one by McCartney and one by Lennon, and packs a punch with its ending featuring a 40-piece symphony orchestra (of members of the BBC Orchestra and the London Philharmonic).
+Musicians were instructed to just play anything in ascending tones, while piano and drums maintain the beat and cellos and violas repeat a riff.
 (It was recorded on four tracks to make it sound like a 160-piece orchestra.)
-The effect is ... the sound of chaos? all the world is being sucked into a giant vacuum cleaner in the sky, like the Monte Python animation?
-The unmusical ending culminates in the final high note hammered in unison, and then resolves with a lone piano chord -- perfect.
+The effect is ... the sound of chaos? all the world is being sucked into a giant vacuum cleaner in the sky, like a Monte Python animation?
+The unmusical ending culminates in a final high note hammered in unison that resolves into a lone piano chord.

 Another unforgettable musical innovation is found in "We Can Work It Out."
 The end of the chorus suddenly shifts gears from 6/8 time into the slow waltz 3/4 time of merry-go-round at an amusement park.
 A subtle reminder that life is but a dream, so how do you want to play it?